A Classic Homemade Salad Dressing

-You’ll see an adaptation of this French vinaigrette on my quinoa carrot salad, with lemon juice, ginger, and warm spices; over apple salad, with maple syrup and cinnamon; on new potato salad with chopped herbs, and featuring in any number of recipes on OE in some form.
+You’ll see an adaptation of this French vinaigrette on my quinoa carrot salad, with lemon juice, ginger, and warm spices; over apple salad, with maple syrup and cinnamon; on new potato salad with chopped herbs, and featuring in any number of recipes on Occasionally Eggs in some form.

-This is a staple recipe that everyone should know, and it’s easy to make and keep refrigerated so that you’ll always have it on hand.
+A good honey mustard vinaigrette is a staple recipe everyone should know, and it’s easy to make and keep refrigerated so that you’ll always have it on hand.
 It takes seconds to prepare and you can adjust it to suit your exact preferences.
 The recipe card includes the standard recipe, but I’ve included several variations and additions below.

 - Olive oil: the only non-negotiable element of the vinaigrette, extra virgin olive oil is the best choice no matter what.
 While some other oils – flax, walnut, and so on – make excellent dressings, they have much stronger flavours and should be treated differently.